-Larman Law understands the immense despair and the high stakes involved in these complex post-conviction writ applications.
-We are dedicated to providing sophisticated legal representation for individuals incarcerated anywhere in the entire State of Texas who believe their constitutional rights were violated.
+Larman Law understands the immense despair and the high stakes involved in these complex post-conviction writ applications and 11.07 writs. and is dedicated to providing sophisticated legal representation for individuals incarcerated anywhere in the entire State of Texas who believe their constitutional rights were violated.
+As an experienced Texas Writ of Habeas Corpus Lawyer, Attorney Jason Larman offers that same dedication from clients in the smallest of Texas Counties to major metropolitan areas like Houston, Dallas, Fort Worth, San Antonio, Austin, El Paso, and beyond, offering a pathway forward when it feels like all hope is lost.

 Securing relief through a writ of habeas corpus is an exceptionally challenging and demanding legal endeavor.
 It requires not only unique legal knowledge but also a profound understanding of the Texas criminal justice system's intricacies.
 Jason Larman's distinguished status as one of only a select few practicing lawyers in Texas who is Board Certified in Criminal Appellate Law by the Texas Board of Legal Specialization provides him with the distinct, proven expertise crucial for these intricate proceedings.
 This specialized certification directly encompasses the advanced skills and in-depth knowledge required to identify, investigate, and effectively litigate post-conviction writs before the Texas Court of Criminal Appeals.